xpacks/stm/README.md

 # STM32

-This is a glue package, acting as parent for all STM32 families, to de-activate all unused packages.
+This is a glue package, to be used as parent for all STM32 families, to automatically de-activate the unused STM packages.

 The full path name is `/ilg/STM32`.

+The entire pacakge is active only if the device vendor is STMicroelectronics (id === 13).

 ## Children nodes